 I have to admit, this one always seemed a little forced to me.
-I get the whole “reason for the season” movement that some of the more traditional believers have hung their hat on.
+I get the whole "reason for the season" movement that some traditional believers have hung their hat on.
 I do.
 I grew up in that world.
 Perhaps that motto works better at Christmas time, when there was no torture.
 Just a little frankincense and myrrh.

 I actually quite like these.
 It seems like most people are comparing them to circus peanuts.
 Circus peanuts are not good company to keep, if you're trying to be popular.
 They were the #1 worst Halloween candy.

 Also, they don't really look like chicks or rabbits.
 They kind of look like aliens.